 Other Pay Increases, Allowances or Actions

-Generally, employees who are not at the highest step of their grade are entitled to receive the within-grade raise authorized for the next step of their position as long as they: complete the required waiting period, have received at least a “fully successful” (or equivalent) rating for their most recent performance appraisal period, and did not receive an equivalent increase in pay during the waiting period.
-(For a definition of “equivalent increase,” see 5 CFR 531.403 and 531.407.)
+Employees who are not at the highest step of their grade are entitled to receive the within-grade raise authorized for the next step of their position as long as they: complete the required waiting period, have received at least a “fully successful” (or equivalent) rating for their most recent performance appraisal period, and did not receive an equivalent increase in pay during the waiting period.
+(For the definition of “equivalent increase,” see 5 CFR 531.403 and 531.407.)
 They must also be occupying a permanent position, which means a position filled by an employee whose appointment is not designated as temporary and does not have a definite time limitation of one year or less.
-Permanent position includes a position to which an employee is promoted on a temporary or term basis for at least one year.
+A permanent position includes one to which an employee is promoted on a temporary or term basis for at least one year.

 Civilian employment in any branch of the federal government (Executive, Legislative, or Judicial) or with a government corporation is creditable service in the computation of a waiting period.
 Service credit is given for periods of annual, sick, and other leave with pay and service under a temporary or term appointment.
 See 5 CFR 531.406 for special rules regarding the crediting of military service, time in a non-pay status, time during which an employee receives injury compensation, and certain other periods of service.

-A within-grade increase is effective on the first day of the first pay period beginning on or after the completion of the required waiting period.
+A within-grade increase is effective on the first day of the first pay period beginning on or after the completion of the required waiting period, if all other requirements are met.

 For an employee who performs service under a non-GS federal pay system which is potentially creditable towards a within-grade increase waiting period, an equivalent increase is considered to occur at the time of any of the following personnel actions: